Privacy and Confidentiality

 3. All conversations and observations concerning our clients and all health status information is confidential.

-4. CCT staff will communicate any issue regarding clients or staff to CCT office personnel only.
+4. CCT nursing and attendant care staff will communicate any issue regarding clients or staff to CCT office personnel only.

 5. Any involvement by staff of another party, service, and agency on behalf of the client may only be done with written permission from the client, their family or carer.
 This course of action must be passed on to the Service Co-ordinator and/ or Office Administrator for action to take place.